Algiras/Miserable/blog/src/content/blog/2025-06-03-focusisforlosers.md

 The theme of the week is **Focus is for Losers**.

-Everything is a 'subscription' now.
-My gym, my music, my software.
-I'm waiting for the 'Happiness Pro' tier, but I suspect it's just a 7-day free trial that leads to a bill I can't pay.

-Is it 'self-care' if you're just avoiding the life you built?
-I spent the weekend 'recharging', but the battery is leaking and the charger is frayed.
+I tried to 'find myself' and found a person who really needs to stop buying expensive candles.
+The truth is often disappointing and smells like 'Midnight Jasmine'.

+I tried to 'reach out' to friends, but our schedules are like two ships passing in the night, and both ships are on fire and the crews are asleep.

 # The Aftermath

+I've decided that my 'brand' is just 'vaguely disappointed'.
+It's authentic, it's relatable, and it requires zero effort to maintain.

 The void called and I let it go to voicemail.
 I'm not in the mood for a long conversation about nothingness right now.

-I'm writing this under a blanket fort I built to hide from my landlord's email.
-It's not a permanent solution, but the acoustics are great for whispering 'why'.
+I have snacks.

 ***